mollyincali/salaries-and-standards/README.md

 - Counties ---> Districts --> Schools
 - There are 58 Counties in California with over 900 Districts and each District has their own number of schools
 - The largest District is Los Angeles Unified serving 596,937 students
-- There are at least 10 Districts serving 10 or fewers students
+- There are at least 10 Districts serving 10 or fewer students
 - Students in grade 3 - 8 and 11 will take both the ELA and Math SBAC (Smarter Balanced Assessment Consortium)
 - The terms "proficient" and "standards met" are interchangeable